-VA 105 1-2: SURGICAL PREPARATION AND ASSISTING 1-2 (No Pre-Requisites) 6.0 Credit Hours preparation of patients using aseptic technique.
+VA 105: SURGICAL PREPARATION AND ASSISTING (No Pre-Requisites) 5.0 Credit Hours

+This course provides instruction in the role and responsibilities in small animal surgery.
+Students learn about surgical preparation areas; scrub area and surgery room.
+Students learn principles of asepsis; assist the veterinarian or veterinary technician with preparation of patients using aseptic technique.
 Students are introduced to surgical instruments including; scalpels and blades, scissors, needle holders, forceps retractors and various other instruments.
 Students will learn care and maintenance of surgical instruments and supplies.
 Students learn sterilization and disinfection technique, operate and maintain autoclaves, suture materials types and sizes, and suturing techniques, wound management, surgical assistance and pre and post-operatory care of animals.
 Individuals should learn the basic first aid techniques for dogs and cats due to common illness, injury, or life-threatening incidents.
 Topics that will be addressed include recognizing a pet emergency, performing CPR and first aid on a pet, treating common problems and emergencies requiring immediate attention, administering pet medications, and stocking a pet first aid kit.